saalssall/CAB301-Practice/README.md

 # Algorithms and Data Structures

-This repository contains my practice work on algorithms, data structures, and complexity analysis completed as part of my software development studies.
+This repository contains my practice work on algorithms, data structures, and complexity analysis completed as part of my computer science studies.

 ## Purpose
 The goal of this repository is to: